What I Pack for My Travels

 CLOTHES

-1 pair of jeans (They may be heavy and not easily dried, but I wear them a lot.
-A good alternative can be khaki pants.)
+- 1 pair of jeans (heavy and not easily dried, but I wear them a lot — a good alternative is khaki)

 TOILETRIES